Bolton Hill Parks and Gardens

 Bolton Hill includes a variety of parks and gardens, large and small, old and new.
 Bolton Hill residents have assembled descriptions and summaries of their histories.
-If you have any additional information about the neighborhood’s parks and gardens or want to learn how to volunteer, please contact email@example.com.
+If you have any additional information about the neighborhood’s parks and gardens or want to learn how to volunteer, please contact firstname.lastname@example.org.
 You can also make a donation to BHCA’s general greening fund to support green spaces in the neighborhood or, in some cases, designate your gift to a particular park or garden.
+You can also become more involved with greening and beautification in the neighborhood by becoming a member of the Bolton Hill Garden Club.

-John Street Park Mount Royal School Garden
+John Street Park Zippy’s Garden

 Mount Royal Median